-Transport Scotland aims to meet its delivery priorities by striving for best value, and promoting responsible procurement and effective contract management.
+Transport Scotland aims to deliver its procurement activities while striving for best value, and promoting responsible procurement and effective contract management.
 This will be achieved by the continuous improvement of procurement activity, having regard for economy, efficiency, effectiveness, openness, sustainability and transparency and our legal obligations.
 Transport Scotland will continue to seek opportunities to promote best practice and to work creatively and collaboratively with Scottish Government Procurement and Property Directorate and other organisations where appropriate.

-Transport Scotland's corporate procurement commitments support the Agency's overall delivery commitments in respect of the Scottish Government's Purpose.
-The commitments take cognisance of requirements deriving from procurement legislation including the Procurement Reform (Scotland) Act 2014, the Procurement (Scotland) Regulations 2016, 2014 EU Procurement Directives, the Public Contracts (Scotland) Regulations 2015 and associated published Statutory Guidance.
+Transport Scotland's corporate procurement commitments support the agency's overall delivery commitments in respect of the Scottish Government's Public Procurement Priorities.
+The commitments take cognisance of requirements deriving from procurement legislation including the Procurement Reform (Scotland) Act 2014, the Procurement (Scotland) Regulations 2016, the Public Contracts (Scotland) Regulations 2015 and associated published Statutory Guidance.
 These commitments are listed below and include a comment on delivery actions and proposed monitoring, review and reporting.